-Bodyweight Trap Exercises That You Can Do At Home Without Equipment
+10 Best Bodyweight Trap Exercises At Home (Without Equipment)

 Basic Anatomy of The Trapezius Muscles

-The trapezius muscles, commonly referred to as the traps, are a pair of large muscles located on the upper back and neck.
+The trapezius muscles, commonly called the traps, are large muscles on the upper back and neck.
 The traps have a trapezoid shape, which is where their name originates.

 The trapezius muscle is a broad, flat muscle that extends from the base of the skull to the lower thoracic vertebrae and laterally to the spine of the scapula.